MoNwastaken/hexo-css-merge-script/README.md

 # hexo-css-merge-script
 A script to merge css files and then minify after generating in hexo.
 <br/><br/> :exclamation: HEY :exclamation: <br/><br/>
 There is a plugin for the same task as this script.
 It's easier to use and faster to set up.
-Check out the hexo-css-merge on [GitHub](https://github.com/MoNwastaken/hexo-css-merge) or on [NPM](https://www.npmjs.com/package/hexo-css-merge)
+Check out the hexo-css-merge plugin on [GitHub](https://github.com/MoNwastaken/hexo-css-merge) or on [NPM](https://www.npmjs.com/package/hexo-css-merge)
 <br/><br/>[![NPM](https://nodei.co/npm/hexo-css-merge.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/hexo-css-merge/)

 ## Quick start